-Disability pension (social insurance): Must be younger than the normal retirement age, be assessed with a disability, and have at least 156 weeks of contributions.
+Disability pension (Invalidity Pension, social insurance): Must be younger than age 60, be assessed with a disability, and have at least 156 weeks of contributions immediately before the disability began.

 The insured's doctor assesses the degree of disability.
 The Social Security Board's doctor makes a second assessment.
 If opinions differ, the Chief Medical Officer decides.